Create custom lead entry forms within Bullseye to allow customers to submit their information to your locations.

 At any time during the configuration of your form, you can select Save to save your changes.
 When you are done configuring the form, select Save and Close to return to the list of forms.

-Lead entry forms typically are used to collect leads in one of two ways:
+Lead entry forms typically are used to collect leads in one of three ways:

 - Add the form directly to your dealer locator form, so customers can select the location they want to use and send an inquiry directly to that dealer.
 See Add Lead Collection to your Store Locator for more information.